agile-ts/documentation/docs/quick_start/React.md

 ### ❓ What is a Collection
 A Collection is like an array of object shaped data following the same pattern.
 It can be dynamically and easily manipulated.
-Each Collection Item needs an primaryKey like an id to be identifiable.
+Each Collection Item needs an primaryKey like an id to be identifiable and unique.

 **For instance** <br/>
 You can use a Collection if you need a dynamically set of objects like Todos in a Todo-List.